namespaceciel/ciellab/README.md

 As a result, it guarantees that it is nothrow_movable and trivially_relocatable.

 However, under the existing framework, determining whether a type is trivially_relocatable is still quite difficult.
-For example, even though std::vector\<int> is trivially_relocatable in most implementations, and we can make functions aware of it through template specialization, however, for a lambda that captures std::vector\<int>, even though it is also trivially_relocatable, we cannot discover and utilize its properties.
+For example, even though `std::vector<int>` is trivially_relocatable in most implementations, and we can make functions aware of it through template specialization, however, for a lambda that captures `std::vector<int>`, even though it is also trivially_relocatable, we cannot discover and utilize its properties.

 Therefore, we provide an overloaded version of the constructor that takes the first parameter as ciel::assume_trivially_relocatable tag.
-This way, when size and alignment permit, we will treat callable objects as trivially_relocatable.
+This way, we will treat callable objects as trivially_relocatable.
 Similarly, for assignment, we also provide an overloaded version of assign(ciel::assume_trivially_relocatable_t, F&&).

 ```cpp
 std::vector<int> v{1, 2, 3};